Yahoo DFS Basketball: Monday Picks

 This article is part of our Yahoo DFS Basketball series.

-Among the more exciting matchups will be the 76ers hosting the Heat.
-Injuries could be a factor in that game, though, with Jimmy Butler (ankle) listed as questionable for the Heat and the 76ers playing the second game of a back-to-back set.
+The highlight of the evening could have been a matchup between the Grizzlies and Warriors, but both teams won't be at full strength.
+Star guards Ja Morant (knee) and Stephen Curry (foot) will be out, and Klay Thompson and Draymond Green are both likely to sit out for rest.

-The Bulls will be in action against the Raptors in a battle between team jockeying for seeding in the Eastern Conference.
-The Bulls are expected to welcome back Patrick Williams (wrist), who hasn't appeared in a game since October.
-That would make them the healthiest that they have been in awhile, with Lonzo Ball (knee) being their only injury of note.
+One game that figures to have playoff seeding implications will be the game between the Raptors and Celtics.
+The Celtics are tied for the top seed in the Eastern Conference, while the Raptors recently moved out of the play-in tournament and into the sixth seed.

-Let's get down to business and highlight some players to consider for your Yahoo lineups, as well as a few to possibly avoid.
+Let's dig into all of the matchups and highlight some players to consider for your Yahoo lineups, as well as a few to possibly avoid.

 GUARDS